ShowShark Server Features

 • Connected device list with device name, IP address, and connection time

-• Firewall self-diagnostic: detects when macOS Application Firewall silently blocks incoming connections after Xcode rebuild; runs 30 seconds after startup then hourly; alerts user once with fix instructions; auto-clears when resolved
+• Firewall self-diagnostic: detects when macOS Application Firewall silently blocks incoming connections after an Xcode rebuild; runs automatically and alerts with fix instructions; auto-clears when resolved

 • Form/Section layout matching macOS System Settings appearance